Jack-Zhang-2018/Assessments/Jack-Week-1.md

     Javascript is pretty flexible when it comes to the number of arguments passed into the function.
 I didn't know that functions in JS will still try to run if you pass in extra or too few parameters.
 I have to be careful about this because I might accidentally make this error without knowing it.

+    I think it's pretty cool how you can utilize the closure feature of functions to in a sense create function factories.
+Could this be what functional programming is?

 #### 2. What is a linter for?
 Do you think they are usefull?
 Explain why/why not.